 If you’re underweight, you need to include healthy, high-calorie snacks in your diet.
 Items to add to your grocery list include:

 When you’re overweight, your heart and lungs have to work harder, making breathing more difficult.
 Excess body weight may also increase the demand for oxygen.
 Your doctor or dietitian can advise you on how to achieve a healthier body weight by following a healthy eating plan and an achievable exercise program.

 COPD can be a challenging condition to live with, so it’s important to make food preparation a straightforward and stress-free process.
 Make mealtime easier, encourage your appetite if you’re underweight, and stick to a healthy eating program by following these general guidelines:

 - Try eating five to six small meals per day, rather than three large ones.
 Eating smaller meals means may help you avoid filling up your stomach too much and give your lungs enough room to expand, making breathing easier.

 - Try to eat your main meal early in the day; this will boost your energy levels for the whole day.

 - Choose foods that are quick and easy to prepare to avoid wasting your energy.
-Sit down when preparing meals so that you aren’t too tired to eat and ask family and friends to help you with meal preparation if necessary.
+Sit down when preparing meals so that you aren’t too tired to eat and ask family and friends to assist you with meal preparation if necessary.
 You may also be eligible for a meal home delivery service.

 - Sit up comfortably in a high-backed chair when eating to avoid putting too much pressure on your lungs.

-- When making a meal, make a bigger portion so that you can freeze some for later and will have nutritious meals available when you feel too tired to cook.
+- When making a meal, make a bigger portion so that you can freeze some for later and have nutritious meals available when you feel too tired to cook.